Skip to content

 Budgeting for the milestone

-One-off life events have a habit of spreading — a wedding that "costs 15,000" routinely ends at 20,000 once related expenses are tallied.
+One-off life events tend to spread — a wedding that costs 15,000 often reaches 20,000 once related expenses are tallied.
 Use this tool to build the realistic figure, then add 10–15% for the items you haven't thought of yet.

 What this doesn't capture